appsmithorg/appsmith-docs/website/docs/AI-assistants/reference/checkbox-group.md

 Allows you to set the layout direction of the checkboxes in the Checkbox Group.
 You can choose between:

-- Horizontal: Displays the checkboxes side by side in a single row.
+- **Horizontal**: Displays the checkboxes side by side in a single row.
-- Vertical: Stacks the checkboxes in a column.
+- **Vertical**: Stacks the checkboxes in a column.

 </dd>

 ### Label

+The Label property is a group of customizable settings that define the main text displayed on the widget.

 #### Text `String`